 Topas Therapeutics, TPM502

 Topas Therapeutics is a clinical-stage biotechnology company with a mission to deliver novel, disease-modifying treatments for autoimmune and inflammatory diseases.
 Topas is developing antigen-specific proprietary nanoparticles, called TPCs (Topas Particle Conjugates), which harness the natural mechanisms of the liver to promote antigen-specific immune tolerance without broadly suppressing the immune response.
-Topas has recently concluded a phase 2a clinical trial testing TPM502 for the treatment of celiac disease.
+Having recently published data from their phase 2a clinical trial, Topas announced they will be advancing TPM502 into a phase 2b study in celiac disease patients.
 Read more about Topas.

 Summary of Clinical Trial Phases